PeriHub/PeriHub/docs/FAQ.md

 ### Where can I get help or support?

-If you have any questions, encounter issues, or just want to connect with other users and developers, you can join our community forum [insert link here].
+If you have any questions, encounter issues, or just want to connect with other users and developers, you can go ahead and start a new [discussion](https://github.com/PeriHub/PeriHub/discussions/new/choose).
 Our team and community members are always ready to help and provide support.

 ### Is there a cost associated with using PeriHub?